KxSystems/docs/docs/ml/toolkit/xval.md

   	Interactive notebook implementations of a large number of the functions outlined here are available within :fontawesome-brands-github: [KxSystems/mlnotebooks](https://github.com/KxSystems/mlnotebooks)

-## Grid Search Functions
+## Grid Search

+The most common method of perfoming hyperparameter optimization in machine learning is through the use of a grid search.
+Grid search is an exhaustive searching method across all possible combinations of a hyperparameters provided by a user.

-### Grid Search Hyperparameter Dictionary
+#### Grid Search Hyperparameter Dictionary

-For grid search functions provided in the toolkit, users must provide a dictionary containing hyperparameter names and all the possible values they wish to search.
-An example is provided below.
+When applying the grid search functionality provided within the toolkit, a user must provide a dictionary mapping the names of all the hyperparameters to be searched with the possible values to be considered for the hyperparameter.
+The following example shows a set of valid hyperparameter dictionaries for an `sklearn` AdaBoostRegressor and `DecisionTreeClassifier`

 ```q
 / grid search hyperparameter dictionary for an AdaBoostRegressor